mt6572-mainline/u-boot/README.md

 ## Status
 ### What works
-* Basic booting and relocation
+* Basic booting and relocation, poweroff, reset
 * UART

 ### What doesn't